hotwired-laravel/turbo-laravel/README.md

 1. Render a Blade view with the form as a non-200 HTTP Status Code, then Turbo will look for a matching Turbo Frame inside the response and replace only that portion or page, but it won't update the URL as it would for other Turbo Visits; or
 2. Redirect the request to a page that renders the form directly instead of "back".
 There you can render the validation messages and all that.
 Turbo will follow the redirect (303 Status Code) and fetch the Turbo Frame with the form and invalid messages and update the existing one.

-When using the `\Tonysm\TurboLaravel\Http\Middleware\TurboMiddleware` middleware that ships with the package on your HTTP Kernel's "web" route group, it will override Laravel's default handling for failed validation exceptions.
+When using the `TurboMiddleware` that ships with this package, we'll override Laravel's default error handling for validation exceptions.
+Instead of redirecting "back", we'll guess the form route based on the route resource conventions (if you're using that) and make an internal GET request to that route and return its contents with a 422 status code.
+So, if you're using the route resource conventions, validation errors will not respond with redirects, but with 422 status codes instead.

-For any route name ending in `.store`, it will redirect to a `.create` route for the same resource with all the route params from the previous request.
-In the same way, for any `.update` routes, it will redirect to a `.edit` route of the same resource.
+To guess where the form is located at we rely on the route resource convention.
+For any route name ending in `.store`, it will guess that the form can be located at the `.create` route for the same resource with all the route params from the previous request.
+In the same way, for any `.update` routes, it will guess the form is located at the `.edit` route of the same resource.

 Examples: